SB 253 vs SB 261: Key Differences Explained

 FAQs

-No. SB 253 applies to companies with more than $1 billion in annual revenue.
-SB 261 applies to those with more than $500 million.
-Smaller companies are not required to comply under either law—at least for now.
+SB 253 applies to companies doing business in California with more than $1 billion in global annual revenue, whereas SB 261 applies to those with over $500 million in annual revenue.

 © 2025 Sprih.
 All rights reserved.